BrianTiedjen/Brian-Tiedjen-IT1025/Lab1/readme.md

 # Executive Summary
-This lab is to show my progress through the class of IT 1025.
-The class covers the history and concepts of Information System.
-GetHub is going to be my base for updates, uploading assignments, and overall my main sorce for info.
+This lab is going to look at the idea of Information systems and how we use them throughout our day.
+It is going to look to how we use things like GitHub, Client servers and Cloud computing and how this is a Information System.
 # Information System Components

 # GitHub
 Client-Server Architecture

 Cloud Computing
 # Conclusion
+Through this lab I learned what the definiton of a Information system is, how much I use them in my life and what they are used for in business and in other peoples life.